The Best Turkey Marinade – Quick Facts

 - zest – the combination of lemon zest and orange zest is so light and refreshing!
 It can’t be missed!

-Brining a turkey is an effective way to add more moisture, where marinating provides some moisture but it is more about the great flavors for a delicious turkey!
-When you brine meat it is typically a longer process (12-48 hours) and marinating meat is a much shorter process (only about 30-60 minutes).
-If you are interested in using a turkey brine you should definitely checkout Brining a Turkey 101!
-It is full of great tips and tricks!
+Brining a turkey is an effective way to add more moisture to the meat, where marinating provides some moisture but it is more about the flavor!
+When brining meat it is typically a longer process (12-48 hours) and marinating meat is a much shorter process (only about 30-60 minutes).
+There are options to use a wet turkey brine or dry turkey brine, depending on what you prefer.

 For best results, let the turkey marinate for about 30-60 minutes before cooking.
 It can marinate in the fridge overnight but this marinade contains quite a bit of citrus which might start cooking the meat slightly if it sits for too long.
 So we highly recommend sticking to a shorter marinate time.